hipertracker/astro-primevue-minimal/README.md

 # Astro + PrimeVue minimal working example

-This is a minimal working example for Astro + PrimeVue + nanostores.
+This is a minimal working example for [Astro](https://astro.build/) + [PrimeVue](https://primevue.org/) + [nanostores](https://docs.astro.build/en/core-concepts/sharing-state/#why-nano-stores).

+## Changes

+`2024-01-17` Introduced **persistent** nanostores and altered the Vue component initiation by switching to the `client:only` directive.
+Previously, the `client:load` directive was employed, which executed the Vue component on the server.
+This approach posed complications for the dark theme component functionality, as the server-side lacks access to local storage."

 ## Astro Starter Kit: Basics